LinsySchopman/Python-API-and-GET-Requests/README.md

 # thesis-api-requests-python
-Python scripts used to collect data from API's and other GET requests
+Python scripts used to collect data from the SteamWorks API and other GET requests